-Bain investor and pfizer have significant influence over us.
+Bain Investor and Pfizer have significant influence over us.

-As of March 31, 2021, BC Perception Holdings, LP, or Bain Investor, and Pfizer own, collectively, approximately 69.1% of the outstanding shares of our common stock.
-Furthermore, as discussed in the section entitled "Certain Relationships and Related Person Transactions" so long as they own certain specified amounts of our equity securities, Bain Investor and Pfizer have certain rights to nominate our directors.
+As of March 15, 2021, Bain Investor and Pfizer own, collectively, approximately 69.1% of the outstanding shares of our common stock.
+Furthermore, as discussed in the section entitled "Certain Relationships and Related Person Transactions, and Director Independence," so long as they own certain specified amounts of our equity securities, Bain Investor and Pfizer have certain rights to nominate our directors.
 As long as such persons each own or control a significant percentage of outstanding voting power, they will have the ability to strongly influence all corporate actions requiring stockholder approval, including the election and removal of directors and the size of our board of directors, any amendment of our certificate of incorporation or bylaws, or the approval of any merger or other significant corporate transaction, including a sale of substantially all of our assets.
 Some of these persons or entities may have interests different than yours.
 For example, because many of these stockholders purchased their shares at prices substantially below the price at other shareholders have purchased share or have held their shares for a longer period, they may be more interested in selling the company to an acquirer than other investors or they may want us to pursue strategies that deviate from the interests of other stockholders.